 An electric charcoal starter can help with starting the charcoal for your barbecue because this can be a little challenging sometimes.
 Find out all about them here

-More and more people do not like to use the lighter fluid or starter blocks anymore because of the chemicals.
-A charcoal chimney starter is easy to use like you can read in our how to start a charcoal grill without lighter fluid, but some people do not like the use of them because of the newspaper that can blow away and they can get pretty hot.
+More and more people do not like to use lighter fluid or starter blocks anymore because of the chemicals.
+A charcoal chimney starter is easy to use as you can read in my how to start a charcoal grill without lighter fluid, but some people do not like the use of them because of the newspaper that can blow away and they can get pretty hot.

-The next option we discuss here in our electric charcoal starter reviews is the use of an electric charcoal starter who is becoming more and more popular to use.
+The next option I discuss here in our electric charcoal starter reviews is the use of an electric fire starter which is becoming more and more popular to use.

 Top 5 Electric Firestarters reviewed: